You are currently browsing offline. Some images may be missing and some functionality may be unavailable.

 It also means I would need to track time to compare it to my estimates, and ask for additional payment when additional time needed to be spent.
 The more time I spend dealing with timesheets and whether a task went over an estimate, the less time I'm spending actually working on your project.
 From my point of view, I'm not concerned if a task I estimated to take 2 days ends up taking 4 days, so long as I have the product completed on time and to the standard you expect; I can do better work for you if I haven't got to keep one eye on the clock the whole time.

-So, instead of adding up time estimates and multiplying that by an hourly rate to give you a quote, I start with a high-level estimate of time (in weeks, not hours), and then assess the various requirements and complexities of your project, what skills and experience I can draw upon, and the value I can bring to you, to come up with a fair, fixed cost for your project.
+So, instead of adding up time estimates and multiplying that by an hourly rate to give you a quote, or billing in arrears for time spent leaving you with unknwon costs, I start with a high-level estimate of time, and then assess the various requirements and complexities of your project, what skills and experience I can draw upon, and the value I can bring to you, to come up with a fair, fixed cost that I am happy to complete your project for.

 I specialise in bespoke, functional applications and platforms, such as booking and events systems, when off-the-shelf software can't cut it.